 Let's be friends!
 Follow me on social media @ Instagram, Pinterest.
 Give me a tag @apeachyplate when you try out a recipe!

-Vietnamese Pho bo (beef pho)
+Vietnamese Pho broth (beef pho)

 Ingredients

-- 10 lbs beef bones
+- 10 lbs beef bones Use a mixture of beef knuckle and marrow bones

 - 2 lbs beef brisket